11 Top-Rated Attractions in the Snowy Mountains, NSW

 If you're looking for a place to stay nearby, Adaminiby, Old Adaminaby, and Anglers Reach are the closest options.

 About 40 kilometers from Cooma, Wadbilliga National Park takes in the unspoiled catchment areas of the Brogo and Wadbilliga Rivers.
 In the northwest of the park, waterfalls tumble over the rocky cliffs into the impressive Tuross River Gorge.

 The western part of the park is a region of tall eucalyptus forest and great expanses of heathland.
 Bush camping and hiking are popular in the Brogo and Wadbilliga valleys, and the park is excellent for mountain biking, with granite cliffs and rolling plateaus.

 The abundant wildlife includes species such as the endangered spotted-tailed quoll, pythons, and sooty owls, and you also have a chance to spot sugar gliders at night.

 Tips and Tactics

-- Chains are required to be carried at all times for 2WD's only.
+- During winter, chains are required to be carried at all times for 2WDs.

 - Always check road conditions before departure by calling the RTA Hotline on 132 701 or check the Live Traffic NSW website.

-- Visitors can fly into Canberra airport.
-From here it's a 2.5-hour drive to the Snowy Mountains.
+- If you want to minimize driving time, you can fly into Canberra airport, and from here it's a 2.5-hour drive to the Snowy Mountains.